Projects and Programs

 - Road Weather Resource Identifier

 The Clarus Concept of Operations was completed in June 2005.
 Based upon this Concept of Operations, a proof-of-concept system was designed and demonstrated in 2006.
-Since 2007, the U.S. DOT has been conducting the Clarus Multi-state Regional Demonstration to prove that the Clarus System functions as designed by encouraging state and local agencies to contribute ESS data, enabling proactive transportation system management though use of Clarus System data, and providing an environment for private sector innovation.
+Beginning in 2007, the U.S. DOT conducted the Clarus Multi-state Regional Demonstration to prove that the Clarus System functions as designed by encouraging state and local agencies to contribute ESS data, enabling proactive transportation system management though use of Clarus System data, and providing an environment for private sector innovation.
 In Phase 1, teams of public transportation agencies created Concepts of Operations tailored to their needs and provided their ESS data to the Clarus System.
-Phase 2 of the demonstration is called the Connection Incentive Program.
+Phase 2 of the demonstration was called the Connection Incentive Program.
 This program provides financial assistance to eligible U.S. public agencies to help offset costs for collecting metadata and connecting to the Clarus System.
-In Phase 3, the solutions described in the Phase 1 Concepts of Operations are being implemented by private sector vendors and evaluated by the ITS Joint Program Office.
-Participation in Clarus has grown since its early phase, with more than 30 states, 3 local agencies and 3 Canadian provinces already connected and contributing data into the system when it ended.
+In Phase 3, the solutions described in the Phase 1 Concepts of Operations were implemented by private sector vendors and evaluated by the ITS Joint Program Office.
+Participation in Clarus grew since its early phase, with 37 states, 5 local agencies and 4 Canadian provinces connected and contributing data into the system when it ended.
 By June 2013, the goals and objectives of the Clarus Initiative were achieved, and the initiative ended.

 The Road Weather Management Program also sponsored preliminary mobile sensing research.
 Noblis performed foundational research on the characteristics and the feasibility of using vehicles as meteorological sensor platforms.
 Vehicles were equipped with air temperature sensors in the front bumper, near the engine air intake cowling, and in the rear bumper.
 The primary research areas included temperature bias vs. vehicle speed, mobile temperatures vs. in situ observations, importance of sensor placement, thermal characteristics of similar vehicles, and effects of external phenomena on mobile temperatures.
 More information on this research can be found in a presentation on Vehicles as Mobile Meteorological Platforms: Introductory VII Research (PPT 6.6MB).
 The National Center for Atmospheric Research (NCAR) also conducted a feasibility study to explore and assess the utility of using data from vehicles to improve surface transportation weather observations/predictions and road condition hazard analyses/predictions.
 Researchers identified technical issues and challenges related to the use of vehicle data, and provided recommendations that will help ensure successful exploitation of vehicle probe data in weather applications.
 Results are summarized in a a report titled Weather Applications and Products Enabled through VII: Feasibility and Concept Development Study.
 Research in this area continues with the Vehicle Data Translator (VDT) project whose goal is to ingest, process, and generate derived weather and road condition products for road segments.